Cronología de la FSFE: trabajando en favor del software libre desde 20011

 2006

-The first Fellowship conference is organised in Bolzano, Italy, and draws a wide range of Fellows from the community.
+The first Fellowship conference is organised in Bolzano, Italy, and enables FSFE supporters to meet in person.

 Saber más

-Under the slogan "Your devices don't trust you", FSFE starts a campaign to inform about the dangers of controlling private media usage.
+Under the slogan "Your devices don't trust you", FSFE starts a campaign to inform about the dangers of digital restriction management.

 Saber más